Agon Mehmeti: Stabæk

 Mehmeti then moved across the border to Norway by joining Eliteserien side Stabæk, signing a three–year contract, keeping him until 2018.

 Mehmeti made his Stabæk debut in the opening game of the season against Molde, starting the whole game, in a 2–1 loss.
 In a follow–up match against Bodø/Glimt, he set up the club's only goal of the game, in a 3–1 loss.
-Since making his debut for Stabæk, Mehmeti quickly became a first team regular, playing in the striker position.
+Since making his debut for Stabæk, Mehmeti quickly became a first-team regular, playing in the striker position.
 On 13 April 2016 he scored his first goal of the season, in a 4–1 win against Korsvoll in the first round of the Norwegian Cup.
 Four days later on 17 April 2016, Mehmeti scored his second goal of the season, in a 1–1 draw against Sarpsborg 08.
 He then scored three goals in two matches between 1 May 2016 and 4 May 2016 against Odds BK and Bærum.
 Two months later, Mehmeti added two more goals, coming against Lillestrøm and Tromsø on 10 July 2016 and 24 July 2016 respectively.
 At the end of the 2016 season, he made twenty–nine appearances and scoring seven times in all competitions.

 Gençlerbirliği and Oxford United

 It was announced on 12 January 2017 that Mehmeti moved to the Turkish capital Ankara, to play for Gençlerbirliği.
 He scored on his Gençlerbirliği debut, having come on as second-half substitute, in a 3–2 loss against Menemenspor in the Turkish Cup.
 However, he was plagued by injuries, as he played only one Süper Lig games for them and left Gençlerbirliği by mutual consent at the end of the 2016–17 season.

 After leaving Gençlerbirliği, Mehmeti moved to England, joining the English League One side Oxford United on 7 September 2017.
 He made his league debut as a substitute in a 3–0 defeat at Bury on 26 September 2017.
 Mehmeti scored his debut goal in the following league fixture, a 4–1 away win against Peterborough United on 30 September 2017.
-However, during a match against Brighton & Hove Albion U23 on 3 October 2017, he tore his hamstring in the eighth minutes and was substituted as a result.
+However, during an EFL Trophy match against Brighton & Hove Albion U23 on 3 October 2017, he tore his hamstring and was substituted as a result.
 Following this, it was announced that Mehmeti would be sidelined for "several weeks".
 On 30 December 2017 he returned from injury, coming on as a 72nd-minute substitute, in a 3–2 loss against Bradford City.
-Mehmeti then played a role in the last of 16 of the Football League Trophy against Charlton Athletic, converting the winning penalty–kick, as Oxford United won 3–0 in the shootout following a 1–1 draw on 9 January 2018.
-As the season progressed, he later found himself in and out of the starting line-up for the side.
-At the end of the 2017–18 season the club announced that Mehmeti was among eight players to be released.
+Mehmeti played in the round of 16 in the EFL Trophy against Charlton Athletic, converting the winning penalty as Oxford United won 3–0 in the shootout following a 1–1 draw on 9 January 2018.
+As the season progressed, he found himself in and out of the starting line-up.
+At the end of the 2017–18 season, the club announced that Mehmeti was among eight players to be released.
 By the time he departed from Oxford United, he had made sixteen appearances and scored once in all competitions.